sophronesis/GenAlgoNnet/README.md

 * Scene wight
 * Scene height
 * Object render segments (number of lines in circle)
-  * for example 3 will make all objects appear as triangles, 4 as squares and so on.
+  * For example 3 will make all objects appear as triangles, 4 as squares and so on.
 * Generations
 * Tics per scene
 *	Population size